wireservice/csvkit/docs/scripts/csvstat.rst

                            Do not use grouping separators in decimal numbers.
      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                            Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing.
+Specify "0" to disable sniffing entirely, or "-1" to sniff the entire file.
+     -I, --no-inference    Disable type inference when parsing the input.
+Disable reformatting of values.

 See also: :doc:`../common_arguments`.